-The Urban Storm Drainage Criteria Manual (USDCM), Volume 3, was first released in 1992 under the direction and leadership of Ben Urbanas, P.E., D.WRE.
-Although Mr. Urbanas retired from the Urban Drainage and Flood Control District (UDFCD) in 2008, he continued to serve as an advisor throughout the 2010 revision to Volume 3, for which we are grateful.
-This update builds upon the core philosophy, principles and practices developed by Mr. Urbanas and others in previous releases of Volume 3.
+The Urban Storm Drainage Criteria Manual (USDCM), Volume 3, was first released in 1992 under the direction and leadership of Ben Urbonas, P.E., B.C.WRE.
+Although Mr. Urbonas retired from Mile High Flood District (MHFD) in 2008, he continued to serve as an advisor throughout the 2010 revision to Volume 3 and some of his ongoing work continued to inform updates in 2024, for which we are grateful.
+Each update builds upon the core philosophy, principles and practices developed by Mr. Urbonas and others.
+MHFD recognizes the significant contributions of those that continued to advance the state of the practice with ongoing updates to this manual.
+Notably, we recognize the work of Ken MacKenzie, P.E.